A. T. M. Azharul Islam

-ATM Azharul Islam is a Bangladeshi politician from the Bangladesh Jamaat-e-Islami.
-He contested the 1996, 2001 and 2008 elections for the Rangpur-2 constituency in the Jatiya Sangsad but did not win.
+A. T. M. Azharul Islam (এ. টি. এম. আজহারুল ইসলাম) is a Bangladeshi politician of the Bangladesh Jamaat-e-Islami.
+He previously served as the secretary-general of the party.
+He contested the 1996, 2001, and 2008 general elections for the Rangpur-2 constituency in the Jatiya Sangsad but was not elected.
+He is the incumbent member of the Jatiya Sangsad, representing the Rangpur-2 constituency.

-He had served as the party's Secretary General until 2012, when he was arrested and charged with war crimes during the Bangladesh Liberation War by the country's International Crimes Tribunal.
+He served as the party's secretary general until 2012, when he was arrested and charged with war crimes during the Bangladesh Liberation War by the country's International Crimes Tribunal (ICT).
 He was convicted by the ICT in 2014.
-His appeal was rejected by the Appellate Division of Supreme Court in 2019 but he was acquitted after a review by the Division in 2025.
+His appeal was rejected by the Appellate Division of the Supreme Court in 2019, but he was acquitted after a review by the division in 2025.